Cheeseness/robins-rescue/README.md

 ## Running The Game
-If you are using one of the packaged versions of this game from https://github.com/Cheeseness/robins-rescue/releases, double check the following platform specific notes:
+If you are using one of the packaged versions of this game available from the [Robin's Rescue repository](https://github.com/Cheeseness/robins-rescue/releases), double check the following platform specific notes:

 ### Linux
 If you want to run the game without the bundled libraries, be sure to set the SLUDGE_DATADIR environment variable to point to the bin/shaders folder.
 This environment variable is not a part of vanilla SLUDGE.
 A diff of source changes can be found in the _sludge_ folder.